 Collection development priorities include, but are not limited to: 1.
 Publishing faculty scholarship, including gray literature (e.g. working papers, white papers, reports), previously-published articles from scholarly journals, chapters in books, conference papers and presentations, data sets, and many other formats of research or professional work 2.
 Publishing original student work 3.
 Publishing theses and dissertations from graduate programs 4.
 Publishing undergraduate Senior Capstone papers, projects, and creative works 5.
 Publishing Arcadia University sponsored conference and presentation proceedings.
 Please note that all student work published in the repository is sponsored by an Arcadia faulty member who approves submission of the work.

 All contributors to ScholarWorks@Arcadia contribute content with the knowledge that their work will be made freely and openly available to the world via the Internet.
 Authors retain their rights to all content published in ScholarWorks@Arcadia unless prior copyright and/or publisher agreements stipulate otherwise.
-Questions regarding copyright should be addressed to the repository manager or copyright consultant.
+Questions regarding copyright should be addressed to the repository manager.

 Revision and Removal of Works

 Authors may update or revise works published in the repository, though substantial revisions by a student may require faculty sponsorship.

 ScholarWorks@Arcadia will remove any work submitted by an author if the author simply sends a written request (e-mail) to the repository manager.
 Requests that a work be withdrawn due to a suspected copyright violation should be e-mailed to the repository manager as well.
 We also reserve the right to refuse to include any submission, or to withdraw any submission from ScholarWorks without prior notice.

 Each author of a publication may grant permission for the work to be included in ScholarWorks@arcadia without the permission of co-authors, however, it is best practice for submitters to inform their co-authors of their intent to submit.
 Should a co-author object to the posting of their work in ScholarWorks, they can e-mail the repository manager, and the submission will be removed.